 In the past, players who self excluded from an 888 site were told that they must not open an account at any other 888 site but in fact there appears to have been no proper system for actually preventing them from doing so.
-Self excluded players were reportedly able to open accounts at other 888 sites using the same name, address, card details and other identifying information, deposit money and play – and when and if this came to light, the operator would close the account but deposits – allegedly – would not be refunded.
+Self excluded players were reportedly able to open accounts at 888’s many new bingo sites using the same name, address, card details and other identifying information, deposit money and play – and when and if this came to light, the operator would close the account but deposits – allegedly – would not be refunded.

 On 5th August, it became apparent that 888/Cassava had carried out a full audit of their self exclusion database, matching players across brands even where different email addresses or card details had been used at different sites – because everyone who had EVER self excluded at ANY 888 operated or Cassava managed site (even if it was years ago and not a bingo site) but had since opened an account at any other Cassava managed sites received the following email (one copy per account):

 “Dear XXXX This is the Bingo Security Team, we are contacting you in regards to your XXXX Bingo account with username “XXXXXXXX”.
 As this account is related to other accounts that have been closed across our network for Responsible Gaming reasons, such as Self Exclusion, we have temporarily suspended your membership.
 You can contact us regarding your account status to discuss this further, or once the Self Exclusion period has expired.
 We apologize for any inconvenience caused.
 Regards, Bingo Security Department”